Table of Contents Show

 Amyotrophic lateral sclerosis (ALS) is a progressive neurodegenerative disorder of the human motor system that can lead to muscle destruction.
-As ALS progresses, motor neurons in the primary motor cortex, cerebellum, and spinal cord begin to degenerate.
+As ALS progresses, motor neurons in the primary motor cortex, cerebellum1, and spinal cord begin to degenerate.

 The root cause of the rule is not yet known; However, researchers believe it is caused by various genetic mutations and environmental factors.